 4. Check with a lifeguard if in any doubt.

-5. Watch the water for several minutes to look for larger waves appearing in groups.
+5. Observe the water for some time before entering to look for larger waves appearing in groups.

 6. Review ocean safety brochures which are provided in visitor accommodations.

-7. Visit the Hawaii Beach Safety website from the Hawaii Lifeguard Association for very frequent updates on Hawaii surf conditions and warnings for all islands.
+7. Visit ocean safety websites, including the new one referenced above and the Hawaii Beach Safety website from the Hawaii Lifeguard Association.
+Check for frequent updates on Hawaii surf conditions and warnings for all islands.